sheng09/Tips-Hotchpotch/README.md

      ```
      in which `$XXXX$` is the previous four digits set on the server, and `$YYYY$` is another four independent digits set on the remote terminal.
      Then, one can access on the remote terminal by opening `http://localhost:$YYYY$` in a web browser.

+## 2.4 Connect to a Remote Server via An Intermediate Server

+Sometimes, we need to use an intermediate server, a jump box, to connect to an server that cannot not be access publicly, for example, a internal computation node of within a cluster.

+  - **Setting in VS-Code**

+    Add the following settings into `somewhere/{yourusername}/.ssh/config` which can be accessed in VS-Code via searching for *Remote-SSH: Open Configuration File...* in command pannel (Ctrl+Shift+P).
+    ```bash
+    # Jump box with public IP address
+    Host jump-box # name shown in vscode for the jump box HostName gadi.nci.org.au
+        User your_user_name
+        #IdentityFile ~/.ssh/jumpbox #not necessary if using password

+    # Target machine with private IP address
+    Host target-box # name shown in vscode for the target machine HostName gadi-cpu-bdw-0145.gadi.nci.org.au # IP of the machine can be seen by the jump-box User your_user_name
+        #IdentityFile ~/.ssh/target
+        ProxyCommand ssh -q -W %h:%p jump-box

+    ```

+  - **Manually ssh Connection**

+    Coming when in demand.

 # 3. Package and Environment Management